redhat-plumbers-in-action/differential-shellcheck/README.md

 ### token

-Secret GitHub token with following [characteristics](https://docs.github.com/en/rest/code-scanning#upload-an-analysis-as-sarif-data):

-* Token with the `security_events` scope to use this endpoint for private repositories.
-* Token with the `public_repo` scope for **public repositories only**.
+Token used to upload findings in SARIF format to GitHub

 * default value: `undefined`
 * requirements: `optional`
 * recomended value: `secrets.GITHUB_TOKEN`

-*Note: This functionality is currently supported only for "native" Pull-Requests - for more see: [Permissions for the GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token)*
+Token needs to have following [characteristics](https://docs.github.com/en/rest/code-scanning#upload-an-analysis-as-sarif-data):

+* Token with the `security_events` scope to use this endpoint for private repositories.
+* Token with the `public_repo` scope for **public repositories only**.

 ## Limitations

 * Currently `differential-shellcheck` action could be run only on Pull-Requests
-* Due to limitation of `GITHUB_TOKEN` for forks `differential-shellcheck` isn't able to upload SARIF findings when triggered by fork